vigneshwar1565/city-plus/README.md

 ## Overview

-City Pulse is a responsive web application designed to help users discover, search, and manage local events.
+City Pulse is a responsive web application designed to help users discover, search, and add favourite local events.
 The application integrates with the Ticketmaster Discovery API to provide real-time event information, including venue details, dates, times, and location data.
 Users can create accounts, save favorite events, and customize their experience with multi-language support.

 **Live Application:** [https://city-pulse-vr.netlify.app](https://city-pulse-vr.netlify.app)